apache/openserverless-site/content/en/docs/reference/references/naming-limits/_index.md

 ### Actions

-OpenWhisk and Nuvolaris has a few system limits, including how much memory an action can use and how many action invocations are allowed per minute.
+OpenWhisk and OpenServerless has a few system limits, including how much memory an action can use and how many action invocations are allowed per minute.